 All of which is to say, being that guy on climate?
 It might be one of the most important things you can do.

 If you’re going to be the one kicking off the conversation, you want to know what you’re talking about.

-First, if you’re ready to start reading, check out our 101-style e-books below:
+If you’re ready to start reading, check out our 101-style e-books below:

 - A quick guide to the basics: Climate Crisis 101

 - How Renewables Work: A Practical Guide to Solar, Wind, and Geothermal